DevRx28/ap-ecommerce/README.md

 This website does not require any installation as it comes with its own virtual environment with all packages installed.
 However, if you are running a windows machine, we recommend that you you install Ubuntu in a virtual machine by using either VirtualBox or Windows Hyper-V.
-We are not sure how this will behave for macOS but believe that the steps should be the same as for Ubuntu since both use bash in terminal.
+Functionality should be consistent for any Posix-based system, although prior testing has only been done on Ubuntu.

 ####	IV	EXECUTION

-To avoid any compatibility issues, we recommend that this website be executed in Ubuntu.
+To avoid any compatibility issues, we recommend that this website be executed in a Posix-based system.

 First, download the zip archive from github.
 Extract it and navigate to the folder it was extracted to.
 Open a terminal window in that folder.
 Then run the following lines of code: